cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined (namely, `titles` and `descriptions` members used for internationalization).
+A second mapping file captures information that is instance-specific, in this case a `forms` member that binds the `status` property to a concrete CoAP resource.
 [^td-note]

 [^td-note]: \\